svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 AT90CAN32/64/128
 AT90PWM2/3
 ATtiny84/841/861/4413/44/441/461/2313/24/85/45/88/48/1634
-For many processors the finish test is missing!
+For some processors the finish test is missing!

 I look forward for any replies to the "assembly language optiboot" subject.